Diabetes During Pregnancy

 - Birth injury.
 Birth injury may occur due to the baby's large size and difficulty being born.

 - Hypoglycemia.
 The baby may have low levels of blood glucose right after delivery.
 This problem occurs if the mother's blood glucose levels have been high for a long time.
-This leads to a lot of insulin the baby’s blood.
+This leads to a lot of insulin in the baby’s blood.
 After delivery, the baby continues to have a high insulin level, but no longer has the glucose from the mother.
 This causes the newborn's blood glucose level to get very low.
 The baby's blood glucose level is checked after birth.
 If the level is too low, the baby may need glucose in an IV.

 - Trouble breathing (respiratory distress).
 Too much insulin or too much glucose in a baby's system may keep the lungs from growing fully.
 This can cause breathing problems in babies.
 This is more likely in babies born before 37 weeks of pregnancy.